mattph/submit-users-guide/source/tutorials/tutorial_7.rst

       :black:`Click in the Start Menu search bar (next to the Windows icon), then type "command prompt" followed by the Enter key.`

+.. admonition:: Important

+    Above we mentioned the importance that parallel simulations *not* try to write to the same file simultaneously.
+    The same is true for *any* resource which is not designed for multiple simultaneous access.